 Hunting & Feeding Behavior

 The wolf is a carnivore, an animal suited for catching, killing and eating other creatures.
 Wolves prey primarily on large, hoofed mammals called ungulates.
-In Minnesota, the white-tailed deer is the wolf’s primary prey, with moose, beaver, snowshoe hare and other small mammals also being taken.
-Elsewhere, wolves prey on caribou, musk-oxen, bison, Dall sheep, elk, and mountain goats.
+For example: In Michigan, Wisconsin and Minnesota, the white-tailed deer is the wolf’s primary prey, with moose, beaver, snowshoe hare and other small mammals also being taken.
+Elsewhere, wolves prey on caribou, musk-oxen, bison, Dall sheep, elk and mountain goats.

 All of these ungulates have adaptations for defense against wolves, including a great sense of smell, good hearing, agility, speed, and sharp hooves.
 As these prey are so well adapted to protecting themselves, wolves feed upon vulnerable individuals, such as weak, sick, old, or young animals, or healthy animals hindered by deep snow.
 By killing the inferior animals, wolves help increase the health of their prey population a tiny bit at a time.
 When inferior animals are removed, the prey population is kept at a lower level and there is more food for the healthy animals to eat.
 Such “culling” also ensures that the animals which reproduce most often are healthy and well suited for their environment.
 Over many generations, this selection helps the prey become better adapted for survival.